 Firstly, the client is more likely to trust the lawyer and disclose things that turn out to be really important to their case.

-Thirdly, and perhaps consequently, clients seem to start to recognise their solicitors as people and are more likely to recognise, in hindsight, circumstances where they chose not to follow the lawyer’s advice, but would have benefited from doing so.
+Thirdly, and perhaps consequently, clients seem to start to recognize their solicitors as people and are more likely to recognize, in hindsight, circumstances where they chose not to follow the lawyer's advice, but would have benefited from doing so.